ccorcos/meteor-any-db/README.md

 ### Publishing Cursors

-This package can also publish any cursor that implements [`Cursor.observeChanges`](observeChanges).
+This package can also publish any cursor that implements [`Cursor.observeChanges`][observeChanges].
 Meteor's `mongo` pacakge works right out of the box:

 ```coffee
 # on the server